-Table 2: Confirmation of Listeria monocytogenes isolated by PCR technique. -- and inadequate hygienic measures in cheese marketing.
-The growth of Listeria species in Talaga cheese may be due to using raw milk, unhygienic production methods, and improper food storage practices as well as in conditions with low salt conc. and low temprature (4°C) (Elshinaway et al., 2016).
-As a result, cheese could be the appropriate medium for the development and proliferation of many Listeria spp, such as L. monocytogenes (Ewida et al., 2022).
+Listeria spp. are highly contaminated in Kareish cheese due to the traditional handmade method and inadequate hygienic measures in cheese marketing.
+The growth of Listeria species in Talaga cheese may be due to using raw milk, unhygienic production methods, and improper food storage practices as well as in conditions with low salt conc. and low temp.
+(4°C) (El-Shinawy et al., 2016).
+As a result, cheese could be the appropriate medium for the development and proliferation of the many Listeria species, such as L. monocytogenes (Ewida et al., 2022).